Closing gaps in the oxygen supply chain in nations with limited resources

 Oxygen is a basic medication used to care for patients at all levels of the healthcare framework including in surgery, trauma, heart failure, asthma, pneumonia, and maternal and childcare [1].
 Oxygen is currently on the World Health Organization´s (WHO) List of Essential Medicines for acutely ill individuals and for people with chronic diseases resulting in hypoxemia [2].
 For example, pneumonia alone accounts for 800,000 deaths per year, and it is assumed that 20-40% of these deaths could be prevented with the accessibility to oxygen therapy [1].
 The COVID-19 pandemic has increased global demand for oxygen and made the delivery of oxygen supplies more pressing than ever.
 The need for oxygen has expanded to 1.1 million cylinders in low to middle-income countries (LMICs) alone [3].

 Moreover, many LMICs have long chronic funding shortages for oxygen, with 9 in 10 hospitals from the region unable to provide oxygen therapy, leading to over 800,000 annual preventable deaths [4].
-Despite the need and challenges, limited studies are available in to discuss the current advances and challenges of oxygen supply in limited resource settings.
+Despite the need and challenges, limited studies are available to discuss the current advances and challenges of oxygen supply in limited resource settings.
 Therefore, this paper aims to critically examine the current challenges and advances in the oxygen supply chain in low-resource settings and advocate for a strategic approach to close the gaps in the supply chain.

 Current challenges in oxygen supply and access in low- and middle-income countries: the challenges in ensuring an adequate oxygen supply revolve around issues of availability, infrastructure, and usage.

 Availability: several studies revealed a shortage of essential equipment in healthcare settings in LMICs.
 These reviewed surveys showed a shortage of basic equipment, including pulse oximeters and oxygen delivery systems such as cylinders or concentrators.
-For example in Uganda, one of East African Countries, it was reported that 15 out of 16 private and public facilities had access to oxygen delivery systems at least half of the time [5].
+For example, in Uganda, one of East African Countries, it was reported that 15 out of 16 private and public facilities had access to oxygen delivery systems at least half of the time [5].
 Yet, six of these hospitals were without access to oxygen for over 25% of the time, and one hospital had no access to oxygen.
 The availability of pulse oximeters was even more restricted [6].
 This implies that even though oxygen may be present in facilities, their capacity to identify patients requiring oxygen and adjust its delivery accurately is constrained.
 These constraints are not unique in Uganda, they are instead common to other LMICs, particularly in public facilities and those offering lower levels of care.
 For example, 31% of facilities in sub-Saharan Africa have interrupted oxygen availability and 25% have no oxygen supply [5].

 Infrastructure: effective distribution networks are essential for timely delivery.
 This includes well-coordinated logistics and storage facilities.
 However, some notable hospital departments are lacking such an oxygen infrastructure network.
 Three studies evaluated oxygen infrastructure globally, with data about LMICs extracted from these studies, revealing comparable results.
 These studies emphasized surgery and anesthesia capacity in terms of oxygen infrastructure.
-In a survey across 26 LMICs, It was discovered that 21% of facilities conducting cesareans lacked a dependable oxygen supply.
+In a survey across 26 LMICs, it was discovered that 21% of facilities conducting cesareans lacked a dependable oxygen supply.
 Additionally, 26% of those facilities referring patients out did not have any oxygen supply [7].
 Oxygen needs effective logistics for transportation which remains complicated in LMICs.
 Moreover, oxygen concentrators require consistent electricity to operate, which poses a significant challenge for many facilities, with only 35% to 68% in LMICs having uninterrupted access to electricity [8].

 Usage: delivering oxygen from a cylinder or concentrator to a patient necessitates fundamental equipment, like tubing, to link the system to a patient delivery apparatus such as a face mask or nasal prongs.
 A well notable study demonstrated that only 34.3% of facilities had at least one face mask and tube set available in LMICs [8].